ksivamuthu/couchbase-mobile-portal/md-docs/_1x/guides/couchbase-lite/native-api/model.md

 Most applications use the Model/View/Controller design pattern to separate user interface and user interaction from underlying data structures and logic.
 Of course, one of the responsibilities of the app's object model is persistence.

 Couchbase Lite on iOS provides support for creating model objects that persist to Couchbase Lite documents, and can be queried using Couchbase Lite queries.
-(This functionality is similar to Core Data's NSManagedObject.)
-You subclass the abstract class CBLModel and add your own Objective-C properties, plus a very small amount of annotation that defines how those properties map to JSON in the document.
+You subclass the abstract class CBLModel and add your own properties, plus a very small amount of annotation that defines how those properties map to JSON in the document.

-> **Note:** Model objects are currently only available in Objective-C. They may be added to the other implementations in the future, although the property-related features may be different in order to fit in with those platforms' idioms.

 ### What model objects give you

-- **Native property access:** Access document properties as native Objective-C properties.
+- **Native property access:** Access document properties as native properties.
 - **Extended type support:** Transparent support for common types that don't have a JSON representation, like NSDate and NSData.
 You can even represent references to other model objects.
 - **Mutable state:** Properties can be `readwrite`, so they can be changed in memory, then later saved back to the document.
 - **Key-Value Observing:** You can observe the value of a property and get notified when it changes.
 On Mac OS X, you can also use bindings to connect properties to UI controls.
-- **Dynamic typing:** You can use the CBLModelFactory to associate each model class with a document type.
+- **Dynamic typing:** You can use the `CBLModelFactory` to associate each model class with a document type.
 You can create a hierarchy of model classes and have the appropriate subclass instantiated at runtime according to the document's type.

 ### Defining model classes

-To create your own model class, just make it inherit from CBLModel.
+To create your own model class, just make it inherit from `CBLModel`.
 You can create any number of model classes, and they can inherit from each other.
 Each model class will correspond to a different type of persistent entity in your application.

 You define persistent properties of your model classes simply by declaring Objective-C properties in its `@interface` block using the `@property` syntax.
 To mark a property as persistent, in the `@implementation` block you must declare it as being `@dynamic`, as shown in the next example.